fish-shell/fish-shell/doc_src/cmds/realpath.rst

 ``realpath`` resolves a path to its absolute path.

-fish provides a ``realpath`` builtin as a fallback for systems where there is no ``realpath`` command. fish's implementation always resolves its first argument, and does not support any options.
+fish provides a ``realpath`` builtin as a fallback for systems where there is no ``realpath`` command, your OS might provide a version with more features.

-If the operation fails, an error will be reported.
+If a ``realpath`` command exists, it will be preferred, so if you want to use the builtin you should use ``builtin realpath`` explicitly.

+The following options are available:

+- ``-s`` or ``--no-symlink``: Don't resolve symlinks, only make paths absolute, squash multiple slashes and remove trailing slashes.